xarantolus/userchrome.css/README.md

 Firefox allows users to change its interface using CSS.
 Let's do that!

 ### Customizations
-The goals of this project are basically small things that I didn't really like about the Firefox UI:
+The goal of this project is to basically fix small things I didn't really like about the Firefox UI:
 * The selected tab does not stand out enough from the others
 * The URL bar is a bit cluttered with all buttons displayed